 The junior middleweight division is not a historically famous one.
 Rather, it has more been the spot of great welterweights on their rise up through further weight divisions or smallish middleweights who couldn’t compete with the bigger bangers at 160.
 However, that is thankfully no longer the case.
 And a crop of rising stars makes the future of the division very promising.
 Here’s a look at boxing’s super welterweight or junior middleweight weight class rankings, one of the sport’s hottest and most exciting divisions.

 - Austin Trout – It’s hard to mark him down much for the Canelo fight, which was close, and he holds that win over Miguel Cotto as well.
 But he really looked miserable against Erislandy Lara.
 Inept.
 Confused.
 Clueless.
 Whatever descriptors you want, it was an ugly, ugly one-sided loss that hurts his standing.
 Styles make fights, of course, but Trout needs somebody with a style that matches up well with his in a hurry to come back with.
+Three light wins since.

 - Cornelius Bundrage – Thought you could get rid of K9, didn’t you?
 Well, not so fast.
 Upset the apple cart by winning a clear decision over Carlos Molina, scoring several knockdowns along the way.
 In the mix for some big name fights once again.

 - Jermall Charlo – Up to now the “second” Charlo, Jermall seemed likely to land the first title shot amongst the twins.
 But the fight against K9 Bundrage fell through.
 Been staying busy against relatively middling opposition.